-- 1. Transitioning from fossil-fueled appliances to high-efficiency all-electric appliances and technologies can significantly reduce greenhouse gas (GHG) emissions from buildings using low-carbon intensity electricity. - 2.
-Hybrid (partial) electrification retrofits can be beneficial where heating load profiles currently make complete electrification uneconomical. - Replacement of fossil-fuel heating equipment before end-of-life can have a negative impact on embodied carbon and refrigerant emissions, therefore, electrification retrofits should be analyzed from a whole life cycle carbon perspective and transitions phased over time if necessary. - 4.
+- 1. High-efficiency all-electric appliances and technologies have the potential to reduce greenhouse gas (GHG) emissions from buildings using low-carbon intensity electricity. - 2.
+Hybrid (partial) electrification retrofits can be beneficial where heating load profiles currently make complete electrification uneconomical. - 3.
+Replacement of fossil-fuel heating equipment before end-of-life can have a negative impact on embodied carbon and refrigerant emissions, therefore, electrification retrofits should be analyzed from a whole life cycle carbon perspective and transitions phased over time, and at equipment end-of-life, as necessary. - 4.
 This shift towards high-efficiency all-electric appliances, combined with an increasingly clean grid, has the potential to improve indoor and outdoor air quality. - 5.
 Widespread electrification of building heating and domestic hot-water systems could require a substantially larger electrical grid infrastructure, unless there are commensurate reductions in building energy demand through energy efficiency, energy storage, and smart building-grid integration. - 6.
 Future equipment will utilize much lower global warming potential (GWP) refrigerants.
 While existing equipment may still use high GWP refrigerants, supporting and implementing phase-out plans and refrigerant management will dramatically reduce the impact of refrigerant leakage on overall building GHG emissions. - 7.
 The ability of buildings to interact with the electric grid can help maximize the use of lowor no-carbon electricity and optimize the use of on-site energy storage.
-Two-way communication between the electrical grid and the building can reduce costs, decrease emissions and improve system reliability. - 8.
-Heat pumps have become more energy efficient and capable of generating much higher temperatures across wider ranges of outdoor ambient temperatures, improving compatibility with existing heating distribution systems and improving their effectiveness in more climates. - 9.
-Building electrification and decarbonization requires support for workforce training for all who create and operate buildings.
+Two-way communication between the electrical grid and the building can reduce utility costs, decrease emissions, inform occupant behavior, and improve system reliability. - 8.
+Heat pumps have become more energy efficient and capable of generating much higher temperatures across wider ranges of outdoor ambient temperatures, improving compatibility with existing heating distribution systems and improving their effectiveness in cold climates. - 9.
+Building electrification and decarbonization requires support for workforce training for all who design, build, supply and operate building systems.